-Figures 6 and 7 (Appendix, pages 25-26) display the scatter plot and correlation coefficient matrices for the continuous variables.
-After applying these transformations, we see that the relationships between PCI and the remainder of the variables more closely resemble linear associations.
-The correlation matrix also identifies strong linear relationships between the transformed predictor variables, specifically: Number of doctors and Number of hospital beds, Total serious crimes, Total population, and Total personal income; Number of hospital beds and Total serious crimes, Total population, and Total personal income; Total serious crimes and Total population and Total income, and Total population and Total income.
-Each relationship has a correlation coefficient of at least 0.7, so these relationships will need to be accounted for when building a prediction model for PCI to answer Question 3 due to potential collinearity between the predictors.
+Figures 6 and 7 (Appendix, pages 23-24) display the scatter plot and correlation coefficient matrices for the continuous variables.
+After applying these transformations, we see that the relationships between

+Per capita income and the remainder of the variables more closely resemble linear associations.
+It should be noted that the correlation matrix also identifies strong linear relationships between the transformed predictor variables, specifically: Number of doctors and Number of hospital beds, Total serious crimes, Total population, and Total personal income; Number of hospital beds and Total serious crimes, Total population, and Total personal income; Total serious crimes and Total population and Total income.
+These relationships will need to be accounted for when building a prediction model for Per capita income to answer Question 3 due to potential collinearity between the predictors.